 The Convertible Notes bear interest at a rate of 1.50% per year, payable semi-annually in arrears on February 15 and August 15 of each year, beginning on August 15, 2021.
 The Convertible Notes will mature on February 15, 2026 (the "Maturity Date"), unless earlier converted, purchased or redeemed.
 Prior to August 15, 2025, the Convertible Notes will be convertible only upon certain circumstances and during certain periods.
 On or after August 15, 2025 and through the Maturity Date, holders may convert any of their Convertible Notes into shares of the Company's common stock, at the applicable conversion rate at any time prior to the close of business on the second scheduled trading day prior to the Maturity Date, unless the Convertible Notes have been previously purchased or redeemed by the Company.
-During each of the years ended December 31, 2023, 2022 and 2021, the Company recorded coupon interest expense of \$4.3 million, \$4.3 million, and \$4.2 million, respectively, and amortized \$1.5 million during each of the years ended December 31, 2023, 2022, and 2021 of the \$7.6 million debt issuance costs related to the Convertible Notes Offering.
+During each of the years ended December 31, 2024, 2023 and 2022, the Company recorded coupon interest expense of \$4.3 million and amortized \$1.5 million of the \$7.6 million debt issuance costs related to the Convertible Notes Offering during each of the years ended December 31, 2024, 2023, and 2022.
 Including the amortization of the debt issuance costs, the current effective interest rate on the Convertible Notes is approximately 2.02%.
-The unamortized discount related to the Convertible Notes was \$3.2 million and \$4.7 million at December 31, 2023 and 2022, respectively.
+The unamortized discount related to the Convertible Notes was \$1.7 million and \$3.2 million at December 31, 2024 and 2023, respectively.

 The initial conversion rate of the Convertible Notes is 83.4028 shares of common stock per \$1,000 principal amount of Convertible Notes, which is equivalent to an initial conversion price of \$11.99 per share of common stock based on the 37.5% base conversion premium on the reference price of \$8.72 per share.
 In no event will the conversion rate exceed 114.6788 shares of common stock per \$1,000 principal amount of Convertible Notes, subject to certain adjustments defined in the Convertible Notes Offering.
-Commensurate with the declaration of dividends on our common stock and Common Units during the years ended December 31, 2023 and 2022, the conversion rate of the Convertible Notes was adjusted to 87.0869 shares of common stock per \$1,000 principal amount of Convertible Notes at December 31, 2023.
+Commensurate with the declaration of dividends on our common stock and Common Units during the years ended December 31, 2024, 2023, and 2022 the conversion rate of the Convertible Notes was adjusted to 91.36 shares of common stock per \$1,000 principal amount of Convertible Notes at December 31, 2024.